Probing Higgs and Top Interactions through the Muon Lens at multi-TeV Muon Colliders: Acknowledgements

 \section{Acknowledgements}

-TB is grateful to Joydeep Chakrabortty and Shankha Banerjee for helpful discussions on EFT.
+We thank Satyaki Bhattacharya and Subir Sarkar for helpful suggestions on studying the detector effects.
+TB is grateful to Joydeep Chakrabortty and Shankha Banerjee for useful discussions on EFT.
 TB also acknowledges the support of University of Calcutta where part of the work was done and the Indian Institute of Technology, Kanpur for support towards completing this work.